 How To Calibrate Your TV

-There are plenty of options for calibrating your TV, ranging from calibration discs to professional calibration services, or even just the recommended settings we include with every review.
-If you’re interested in learning how to make basic adjustments to a TV’s picture, this guide will help to calibrate the essential settings on a TV.
+Calibrating a TV is the process of adjusting its picture settings to deliver an accurate image.
+While a true calibration requires specialized equipment to measure the exact colors and light that your TV produces, there are plenty of things you can adjust at home without any special equipment.
+If you're interested in learning how to make basic adjustments to a TV's picture, this guide will help you calibrate the essential settings.
 For each one, we include a test pattern that will help you find the best setting.

 Picture Mode